ihorsniezhko/alpine-eagles-club/README.md

 2. From the **Pages** side menu, **Branch** section drop-down menu, select the **Main** and press **Save**.
 3. The live link can be found [here](https://ihorsniezhko.github.io/alpine-eagles-club/)

+## Unfixed Issues

+*   Clicking on anchor links caused inaccurate scrolling to sections of the page.
+After investigating the problem, the JavaScript provided by CI was modified.
+The navbarHeight variable was set to a menu height of **77px**.
+*   The width of some elements has been hardcoded to **720px** for easy readability.
+The best way to set the width would be the Bootstrap container-md class.
+It would allow to reduce the number of custom styles.
+However, these recommendations did not produce the desired result.
+Given the limited time for the project, a more traditional way via CSS attributes was used.
+*   The Hero section contains the background image defined via CSS.
+The ARIA attribute is used instead of alt text.
+It is possible to describe the picture using scr and alt, but this would require multiple CSS parameters.

 ## Credits

 ### Content
-*   The text used in the "E-Bike Adventures in the Heart of Germany!" section was written by the project creator, based on information from similar sites.
+*   The text used in the "E-Bike Adventures in the Heart of Germany!" section was written by the project creator, based on information from similar international sites.
 *   The text in the "Mountain Biking Adventures" section was written by the project creator, based on information from similar sites.

 ### Media